petersmith-hun/domino-platform/modules/coordinator/README.md

 Moving on to a different configuration type, as the application is now packaged as a Docker container.
 Consider the following configuration you want to have for your container (and also let's not forget that now a Docker Agent will take care of your deployment):
-* You set `source.type` to `DOCKER` and `execution.via` to `STANDARD` - this way your deployments is now Docker-based.
+* You set `source.type` to `DOCKER` and `execution.via` to `STANDARD` - this way your deployment is now Docker-based.
 * `target.hosts` contains one host ID, `remote2`.
 * You want to name your container as `my-app`, so you set `execution.command-name` to this value.
 * The image of your application is located in a local Docker registry, reachable via `localhost:5000`, so this will be the value of `source.home`.
-In case this is a private repository, please don't forget to configure its credentials.
+In case this is a private repository, please don't forget to [configure its credentials](/modules/docker-agent/README.md#docker-engine-and-registry-configuration).
 * The name of the image is `mydockerapp` - `source.resource` should hold this value.
 * You want to make some additional fine-tuning to your container, so you set `execution.args` to the following:
     ```yml